tinacms/tina.io/content/docs/using-tina-editor.md

 ## Entering the CMS

-When Tina is initialized on a NextJS site, a "/admin" page is created to allow editors to log in and begin to make content changes.
+When tina is initialized it creates a static build of your site, and a `/admin` route that allows you to edit your site's content.
+The static build is located at at `<PublicFolder>/admin/index.html`.

+When this page is visited in the browser, the Tina CMS is loaded and the user is prompted to log in.

 ![Tina Login Page](/img/tina-login.png)